1. Before you begin

 }

-- Create a commit with commit message "Read the list of restaurants from Firestore" and push it to your GitHub repository.
+- Create a commit with the commit message "Read the list of restaurants from Firestore" and push it to your GitHub repository.

-- Open the App Hosting page in the Firebase console and wait for your new rollout to complete.
+git add . git commit -m "Read the list of restaurants from Firestore" git push - Open the App Hosting page in the Firebase console and wait for your new rollout to complete.

 - In the web app, refresh the page.
 Restaurant images appear as tiles on the page.